Employment Law Update

-For more than 50 years the U.S. Equal Employment Opportunity Commission (“EEOC”) required employers with 100 or more employees to file an annual “Employer Information Report EEO-1.”
-The EEO-1, as the report is known, has long required employers to identify employees by job category, sex, race, and ethnicity (“Component 1” data).
+For more than 50 years, the U.S. Equal Employment Opportunity Commission (EEOC) required employers with 100 or more employees to file an annual “Employer Information Report EEO-1.”
+The EEO-1, as the report is known, has long required employers to identify employees by job category, sex, race and ethnicity (“Component 1” data).

 In 2016, under the Obama administration, the EEOC announced it would expand the EEO-1 process to require employers to submit employee wage and salary information for the first time beginning in March 2018.
-The announced purpose of the new “Component 2” data requirement is to help the agency understand “pay gaps” related to race and sex, in order to better enforce the equal pay laws.
+The announced purpose of the new “Component 2” data requirement is to help the agency understand “pay gaps” related to race and sex in order to better enforce the equal pay laws.

 As a result, the EEOC is mandating that employers submit pay data for 2017 and 2018 by September 30, 2019.
-Although the Department of Justice has filed an appeal of the court’s ruling, the EEOC issued a statement telling employers that the appeal does not impact the September 30 deadline.
+Although the U.S. Department of Justice has filed an appeal of the court’s ruling, the EEOC issued a statement telling employers that the appeal does not impact the September 30 deadline.

 The new requirements affect all employers that are required to file an EEO-1 report:

-The EEOC has instructed employers to select one “workforce snapshot” pay period within the fourth quarter (October-December) of each survey year and to report the required pay data for all employees.
+The EEOC has instructed employers to select one “workforce snapshot” pay period within the fourth quarter (October-December) of each survey year and to report the required pay data for all employees:

-For non-exempt employees, those who are covered by the minimum wage and overtime pay protections of the Fair Labor Standards Act (the federal wage and hour law), employers must report the actual hours recorded.
+For nonexempt employees, those who are covered by the minimum wage and overtime pay protections of the Fair Labor Standards Act (the federal wage and hour law), employers must report the actual hours recorded.

 For employees who are exempt from the minimum wage and overtime pay protections of the federal wage and hour law, employers may either:

 Employers should review their payroll systems to identify where responsive information is stored and determine how best to gather the required data.
-If the company’s payroll information is held by a third party provider, the employer should contact the provider to discuss the process for collecting the information.
+If the company’s payroll information is held by a third-party provider, the employer should contact the provider to discuss the process for collecting the information.
 Employers may also want to consult with employment counsel prior to submitting pay data results.

-The EEOC is not authorized to impose fines for non-compliance, however, the agency can file for injunctive relief and request that a U.S. District Court compel an employer to file a completed EEO-1.
+The EEOC is not authorized to impose fines for noncompliance; however, the agency can file for injunctive relief and request that a U.S. District Court compel an employer to file a completed EEO-1.
 Nevertheless, noncompliance may carry potentially severe consequences for federal contractors.
 If noncompliance is discovered during an audit by the Office of Federal Contract Compliance Programs (OFCCP), the agency may issue a notice of violation and penalties.